Our programme features:

-Every course has an extensive course guide containing a summary of the content of the weekly sessions, the literature to be studied each week and the assignments and the assessment criteria.
+Every course has an extensive course guide containing the content of weekly sessions, the literature to be studied each week and the assignments and the assessment criteria.
 The course guide is posted on Blackboard several weeks before the start of the course.
-The course guide is posted on Blackboard several weeks before the start of a course.

 The faculty assigns an email account to each student.
-The emails from this account can be forwarded to students who wish to use their own email address.
-The programme assumes that students have access to their own computers and that they check their email regularly, as well as the announcements for each course on Blackboard.
+The programme requires that students check their email regularly, as well as the announcements for each course on Blackboard.

-The Master’s programme in Youth Studies aims to train students to become general social-science professionals who possess the knowledge, competences and methodological skills that will qualify them for a range of academic positions within the broad field of care for young people (youth policy, education, youth services and youth health services).
+The Master’s programme Youth Development and Social Change aims to train students to become professionals who possess the knowledge, competences and skills that qualify them for a range of jobs in the field of youth care, youth policy and youth research.

-The Master’s programme trains students to become academic professionals who are able to:
+The Master’s programme trains students to become professionals who are able to:

-- analyse, develop and evaluate policy based on current academic knowledge;
+- analyse, develop and evaluate youth policies and interventions, based on academic knowledge;

 Knowledge and insight